 PRO TIP: With evergreen webinars, we recommend you say how long your webinar is so that people can decide if they have enough time to join a session starting right then or if they should choose something later that day or the next.

 Finally, some people will just want a link to watch a “replay” of your webinar at their convenience.
 Replays are especially attractive to frequent webinar goers since they can pause the video or watch at 2X speed.

 The average attendance rate across all of eWebinar’s customers is 65%, which is 46% higher than the industry average for webinars.
 This is because our scheduling options let people join a webinar on their terms and at their convenience.

-Two of the biggest concerns people have about their landing pages is whether or not it is the right length and if they have treated their CTA in the best way possible.
+Two of the biggest concerns people have about their landing pages are whether or not it is the right length and if they have treated their CTA in the best way possible.

 When it comes to how long or short your page should be, usually two sections are enough to address the emotional journey of the visitor and to answer the four questions listed above.